mciocchi/cyanide/README.md

     unless you tell it to do so.
 CyanIDE does not attempt to simplify problems by closing them over with a GUI, obscuring what it is doing.
-Rather, just like emacs itself, being 100% Free and Open Source software, CyanIDE "opens up" project internals and makes the code freely available to the developer in an ergonomic human-readable form, rather than machine-generated XML.
+Rather, just like emacs itself, being 100% Free and Open Source software, CyanIDE "opens up" project internals and makes them freely available to the developer in an ergonomic human-readable form, rather than machine-generated XML.
 Like emacs itself, CyanIDE project structure abstractions can be gradually peeled away like the layers of an onion, in order to expose or even replace core functionality.

     Below is an example of a typical CyanIDE project structure.
 Note that it is